tigeu/dke_home_project/README.md

 ```

 ## Testing explanation
-The testing follows the same procedure as the training, with the following, modifed queries:
+The testing follows the same procedure as the training, with the following, modified queries:
 ```
 PREFIX itsrdf:<https://www.w3.org/2005/11/its/rdf#>
 PREFIX schema:<http://schema.org/>